 The cost of detection is so high in that extensive work must be done with the various records, not only at Customs and the recipient in Canada of the automobile parts, but also documentation must be obtained in the United States and if there was not the cooperation of the various authorities in the United States, it would be most difficult to obtain that evidence and even with that cooperation, the amount of time involved is fairly extensive, and therefore the costs rise.

 9. You state that without the wiretap, you doubt if charges could have been brought.
 What information led you to authorize the wiretap?

-investigation, or by luck?
+......Was this information developed through intensive investigation, or by luck?